 Respect for others

-Responsibility refers to the state or quality of being accountable for our actions and decisions.
-It is the obligation to carry out tasks and duties efficiently and effectively, without making excuses or blaming others for our mistakes.
+Responsibility encompasses the capacity and state of being accountable for one’s actions and decisions.
+It is incumbent upon us to execute our duties proficiently and effectively, refraining from offering excuses or shifting blame onto others.

 What is a code of ethics?